david-boles/tentoast/README.md

 # Node Interaction Providers
 Tentoast also provides a nice way to expose other functions that interact with nodes but rely on tentoast functionality via the `providers` option.
-These should be functions that consume a tentoast instance and options object and return a value (generally a function) to be exposed on the instance under the same key.
+These should be functions that consume a tentoast instance and options object and return a value (generally a function) to be exposed on the instance under the same key as their provider from `options`.
 If you want to minimize typing while using these, you can always add a bit of boilerplate:

 ```javascript
 const {s, ps, ...} = ttt